JaswanthP6878/MapReduceMini/README.md

 ---
 ###### Progress
 - [x] Map part and Intermediate Data generation
+- [-] Transitioning all workers from one phase to another
 - [ ] Intermediate Data handling
 - [ ] Reduce part